illus0r/ivandianov.com/posts/en/concept-of-id.md

 I'll tell you about the concept of id in shaders and show you what it is for.
 If you're not familiar with shaders, start with [The Book of Shaders](https://thebookofshaders.com/) — the best tutorial on the subject.

+The code in the article is for [twigl.app](https://bit.ly/3Jl0Gdj) editor in “geekest (es300)” mode.

 The purpose of the trick is to make the picture more complicated and gain control over each of the tiny parts.

 I will first outline the algorithm, and then illustrate the trick with code and pictures.
 The algorithm is as follows: